The best harness for a small dog in busy, hot walking conditions: what should you look for?

 No pressure on the throat or neck

-This is the big advantage of a harness over a collar: the force is distributed over the body.
-But not every harness does this well.
+This is the big advantage of a harness over a collar: the force distributes across the body.
+But not every harness does that well.
 An H-harness, where two straps connect the chest and back via a bridge on the back, provides good distribution.
-A vest harness covers more surface, which offers comfort but also retains more heat.
+A vest harness covers more surface area, which offers comfort but also retains more heat.
 On warm days, opt for a lighter model with less fabric, provided the fit is correct.

 Safety in busy places